- This event has passed.

 National Rainier Cherries Day

-The Rainier cherry variety is so unique that the Rainier Mountains are named after it and even National Rainier Cherries Day is celebrated every year.
-The variety appeared thanks to the scientific breeder Harry Fogle, who in 1952 crossed two varieties of cherries – Bing and Van.
+The Rainier cherry variety is so unique that the Rainier Mountains are named after it, and National Rainier Cherries Day is celebrated every year.
+This variety appeared thanks to the scientific breeder Harry Fogle, who in 1952 crossed two varieties of cherries – Bing and Van.

-It is not known for certain why July 11 was chosen for the National Rainier Cherries Day, but it is clear that this is a special day in the calendar of national holidays that encourages you to taste amazing berries.
-This variety of cherries is called premium, the berries are sweet, the skin is thin, and the flesh is yellow and juicy.
-You can eat them in handfuls and get an unforgettable pleasure.
+It is not known for certain why July 11 was chosen, but it is clear this is a special day on the calendar of national holidays that encourages you to try amazing cherries.
+These cherries are sweet, the skin is thin, and the flesh is yellow and juicy.
 The Rainier variety is a descendant of the wild cherry.
-Traditionally, in Washington, the harvest is in the middle of summer.
+Traditionally, in Washington, the harvest is in mid-summer.

-- Growing and harvesting Rainier cherries is a difficult task, because the skin of the berries is too thin, it quickly bursts.
-Harvest with extreme care and store in small containers to minimize fruit contact.
-In addition, the berries are sensitive to weather events, high temperatures, precipitation and winds.
-Another problem is birds, they love cherries as much as people, so farmers put up nets to protect the crop.
+- Growing and harvesting Rainier cherries is a difficult task; the skin of the berries is so thin, it quickly bursts.
+They are harvested with extreme care and stored in small containers to minimize fruit contact.
+Also, the berries are sensitive to the weather, high temperatures, precipitation, and winds.
+Another problem is birds; they love cherries as much as people do, so farmers put up nets to protect their crop.

-- Immediately after picking, the cherries are subjected to water cooling, so the berries remain fresh.
+- Immediately after picking, the cherries are water-cooled, so the berries remain fresh.

-- Among the existing varieties, Rainier is considered one of the most expensive and sweetest.
+- Among the existing varieties, Rainier is considered the most expensive and sweetest.

 - Rainier cherries up to 3 cm in diameter are an excellent source of potassium, as well as vitamins A and C.

 The easiest way is to enjoy the amazing taste of Rainier cherries.
-Make a pie, juice from fragrant berries, or just eat fresh.
-You will surely like any of the options.
+Make a pie or juice from them, or just them eat fresh.
+You will surely enjoy them.
 Be sure to share National Rainier Cherries Day on social media with the hashtag #NationalRainierCherryDay.
 If possible, visit a cherry farm in Washington, walks here are calming, inspiring, and guests are also offered a glass of amazing cherry wine.